thawro/yolo-pytorch/RESEARCH.md

 * The initial convolutional layers of the network extract features from the image while the fully connected layers predict the output probabilities and coordinates.
 * The network architecture is inspired by the GoogLeNet.
 It has 24 convolutional layers followed by 2 fully connected layers
-* Instead of the inception modules used by GoogLeNet, the _1 × 1_ conv reduction layers followed by _3 × 3_ convolutional layers are used
+* Instead of the inception modules used by GoogLeNet, the $1 × 1$ conv reduction layers followed by $3 × 3$ convolutional layers are used
 * To avoid overfitting use dropout and extensive data augmentation.
-A dropout layer with _rate = 0.5_ after the first connected layer prevents co-adaptation between layers
+A dropout layer with $rate = 0.5$ after the first connected layer prevents co-adaptation between layers

 ### Loss function
 <p align="center">